DES-Lab/Q-learning-under-Partial-Observability/README.md

 # Reinforcement Learning under Partial Observability Guided by Learned Environment Models

-POQ-learning is a method of finding a policy in partially observable environments.
+Q^A-learning is a method of finding a policy in partially observable environments.
 It uses IoAlergia to approximate the underlying
 POMDP and with the learned model it extends the state space.

-This repository containing implementation of POQ-learning and experiments found in the paper.
+This repository containing implementation of Q^A-learning and experiments found in the paper.

 ## Installation Process
 Due to the older version of tensorflow reacquired by stable baselines v.2, ensure that you have Python 3.6 installed.